Rajpratik71/linux-manPages/foo2lava-wrapper.md

               2       LAVAFLOW   magicolor 1690MF

    Color Tweaking Options
        These are the options used to control the quality of color output.
 Color correction is currently a WORK IN PROGRESS.

        -g gsopts
               Additional options to pass to Ghostscript, such as -g“-dDITHERPPI=nnn”, etc.  This option may appear more than once.

        -G profile.icm
               Convert  profile.icm  to  a Postscript color rendering dictionary (CRD) using foo2zjs-icc2ps and adjust the printer colors by using the Postscript setcolorrendering operator.
-(WORK IN PROGRESS).
+(WORK IN
+              PROGRESS).

        -G gamma-file.ps
               Prepend gamma-file.ps to the Postscript input to perform color correction using the setcolortransfer Postscript operator.
 For example, the file might contain:
-              {0.333 exp} {0.333 exp} {0.333 exp} {0.333 exp}  setcolortrans‐
+              {0.333 exp} {0.333 exp} {0.333 exp} {0.333 exp} setcolortransfer
-              fer

        -I intent
               Select profile intent from the ICM file.
-0=Perceptual, 1=Col‐ orimetric, 2=Saturation, 3=Absolute.
-Default  is  0  (percep‐
+0=Perceptual, 1=Colorimetric, 2=Saturation, 3=Absolute.
+Default is 0 (perceptual).
-              tual).

    Debugging Options
        These options are used for debugging foo2lava and its wrapper.

        -S plane
               Output just a single color plane from a color print and print it on the black plane.
 The default is to output all color planes.

               1   Cyan
               2   Magenta